DeterminateSystems/nix-copy-deploy/README.md

 This repo provides an example of using [`nix copy`][nix-copy] as a deployment tool.
 This Nix utility enables you to copy Nix [closures] from one machine to another, which provides a declarative alternative to tools like [rsync].

-This example involves standing up some [DigitalOcean][do] droplets using [Terraform] and then `nix copy`ing a Nix closure to those machines and running the copied program (in this case a simple [web server](./cmd/hello/main.go) written in [Go]).
-It isn't a particularly realistic example, of course, as the droplets aren't connected to the open Internet, but it does suggest how you could use a setup like this to copy and start up long-running processes serving real traffic.
+This example involves standing up some [DigitalOcean][do] droplets using [Terraform] and then `nix copy`ing a Nix closure to those machines and running the copied program (in this case [ponysay]).
+It isn't a particularly realistic example, of course, but it does suggest how you could use a setup like this to copy and start up long-running processes serving real traffic.

 The Terraform logic is in [`main.tf`](./main.tf) while the deployment script is in [`scripts/deploy.sh`](./scripts/deploy.sh).

+One of the core benefits of the approach you see here is that `nix copy` is [Nix store][store] aware.
+It copies only those dependencies that aren't yet present in the target machine's Nix store, while many tools need to install everything from scratch every time.
+In this example, each droplet has a "fresh" Nix store and the full ponysay closure needs to be copied over; but in a scenario where you were updating a target machine with some dependencies already present, the `nix copy` operation may be substantially more efficient than an equivalent non-Nix approach.

 ## Running this example